How To Test The Power Transistor 2.4L Nissan Frontier, Xterra (1998-2004)

 Let's take a look at what your test result means:

-TEST RESULT 1: Your multimeter registered 12 Volts.
+CASE 1: Your multimeter registered 12 Volts.
 This is good and confirms that the distributor (mainly the components inside) is getting power.

 The next step is check that the power transistor is being fed a Triggering signal from the fuel injection computer.
-Go to: IGNITER TEST 2: Verifying The Power Transistor's Triggering Signal.
+Go to: TEST 2: Verifying The Power Transistor's Triggering Signal.

-TEST RESULT 2: Your multimeter DID NOT register 12 Volts.
+CASE 2: Your multimeter DID NOT register 12 Volts.
 Recheck your multimeter connections and retest.
 If you still don't see 12 Volts, then this result eliminates the power transistor as bad since without power the components that work in conjunction with the power transistor will not work and indirectly affect the power transistor.

 Although it's beyond the scope of this article to troubleshoot this missing voltage, finding the cause of these missing 12 Volts will solve your 'no-spark no-start' condition on your 2.4L Nissan Frontier or Xterra.